FNG expressway to boost connectivity in NCR: Check route details

 The FNG expressway will reduce the travel time from Faridabad to Ghaziabad via Noida and Greater Noida to 30 minutes.

 The Faridabad-Noida-Ghaziabad expressway, also known as the FNG expressway, is a 56-km, under-construction expressway planned to boost road connectivity in the National Capital Region (NCR).
 The six-lane expressway, which is expandable to eight lanes, will connect Faridabad (Haryana) with Noida and Ghaziabad (Uttar Pradesh).
 Once operational, the expressway will reduce the travel time from Faridabad to Ghaziabad via Noida and Greater Noida to 30 minutes.
+The upcoming expressway is expected to boost connectivity while boosting real estate developments along the corridor.

 See also: Bundelkhand Expressway route, map and latest updates: project now fully operational